 These are not generic investment fraud warning signs.
 These are the specific tactics used by BG Wealth Sharing and every prior iteration of the same fraud kit, documented by the regulators who have issued warnings.

-No legitimate licensed investment firm conducts daily group coaching on trading signals.
-This format exists specifically to create habit, community, and psychological dependence.
+No licensed investment firm conducts daily group coaching on trading signals.
+That format exists to build habit and dependency, not to teach investing.

 These returns are arithmetically impossible to sustain through legitimate trading.
 They are the defining characteristic of a Ponzi scheme, where early payouts come from later depositors.